 - measures the skills and competencies needed for individuals to participate in society and for economies to prosper

 - helps governments better understand how education and training systems can nurture these skills

-The survey will be carried out by:
+The survey is carried out by:

 - interviewing adults aged 16-65 years (16-75 years in New Zealand) in their homes – at least 5,000 in each participating country